Themed Living Communities

 LEAD TLC Signature Event: Lunch & Learn Leadership Seminars

 Students admitted to the Honors program may live in a community where they are surrounded by their peers from the Honors program.
 This placement provides incoming Honors students the benefits of living, studying, and socializing together and the opportunity to participate in the rich array of programs and events designed specifically for first-year students.
-Students will work closely with Honors faculty to participate in programs such as the mentoring program for first-year and upper-class students and the annual Honors laser tag event.

-Honors TLC Campus Connection Expert:
+Honors TLC Campus Connection Expert: Jonathan Peterson, Director of the Honors Program

 Honors TLC Signature Event: Ignatian colloquium class